logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 * **dfs.resolvingcache.memcached.key.expiry**
 	It determines when the memcached entries expire.
 The default value is 0, that is, the entries never expire.
 Whenever the NameNode encounters an entry that is no longer valid, it updates it.

-InMemory cache specific configuration:
+InMemory cache specific configurations are

 * **dfs.resolvingcache.inmemory.maxsize**
-Max number of entries that could be in the cache before the LRU algorithm kick in.
+Max number of entries that could be in the cache before the LRU algorithm kicks in.

+* **dfs.block.pool.id**, and **dfs.name.space.id**
+	Due to shared state among the NameNodes, Hops-FS only supports single namespace and one block pool.
+The default namespace and block pool ids can be overridden using these parameters.

 PartitionKey
 ~~~~~~~~~~~~~~~